Wizards-vs-Robots/documentation/uc/cast_spells.md

-# Use-Case Specification: Casting Spells
+# Use-Case Specification: Cast Spells

-# 1. Casting Spells
+# 1. Cast Spells

 ## 1.1 Brief Description
 This use case describes that the wizard can cast some spells, which deplete